 What are the uses of Index Numbers?

-Various uses of index numbers described in this article.
+What are the uses of Index Numbers?, Various uses of index numbers are described in this article.
 Let’s check what is index number?

 Index numbers are also known as economic barometers because they reveal the state of inflation or deflation.